ubcecon/ECON407_2019/README.md

 In the next few weeks, we will give you an HTML and additional repository with a similarly easy setup

+For students doing Julia self-study for the first part of the course, setup on the VSE syzygy [QuantEcon Julia Setup](https://vse.syzygy.ca/jupyter/user-redirect/git-pull?repo=https://github.com/QuantEcon/lecture-jl-notebooks&app=lab)
+ * Note, this is on a different jupyterhub for now
+ * There is a bug in the display of some images on jupyter lab.
+You can look at the [Lecture HTML](https://lectures.quantecon.org/jl/) instead
+ * You already have Jupyter installed, so start with [Using Jupyter](https://lectures.quantecon.org/jl/getting_started.html#Using-Jupyter) rather than the desktop setup.

 ## Syllabus
 See [Syllabus](syllabus.md) for more details